jsecurity101/Marvel-Lab/docs/index.rst

 Installation:
 -------------
-Go see :doc`Build Steps <subpages/build_steps>`.
+Go see :doc:`Build Steps <subpages/build_steps>`.

 Logging:
 --------
 This lab is meant to be used for research and detection development.
-The logging information for this lab is held within the :doc`Logging <subpages/logging>` page.
+The logging information for this lab is held within the :doc:`Logging <subpages/logging>` page.
 If there is any other telemtry you would like to see, let us know!

 Troubleshooting:
 ----------------
-Before creating an issue within the Github, please check out the :doc`Troubleshooing <subpages/troubleshooting>` page.
+Before creating an issue within the Github, please check out the :doc:`Troubleshooing <subpages/troubleshooting>` page.

 Scripts:
 --------
-Many scripts are being used for this build, for explanations on these scripts please see - :doc`Script Explanations <subpages/script_explanations>`.
+Many scripts are being used for this build, for explanations on these scripts please see - :doc:`Script Explanations <subpages/script_explanations>`.

 Tools:
 ------
 Tools for red-teaming, blue-teaming, and debugging are installed.
-To see the full list, visit the :doc`Tools <subpages/tools>`page.
+To see the full list, visit the :doc:`Tools <subpages/tools>`page.
 If there is any other tools you'd like to see, let us know!

 To Do:
 ------------------------------